 In WW2, British forces quickly fell to the Japanese armies, and lost the region until the Japanese surrendered when Britain took back control of the Malay states.
 My father still talks about how he and all the kids loved chasing after the British troops on the street hoping that they will give away all their chocolates, Snickers then called Marathon Bars and Mars Bars.
 After the war, Malaysia gained its independence from Britain in 1957.
 As the nation of Malaysia as born, it adopted additional neighboring states including Sabah, Singapore, and Sarawak.
 Just two years later however, Singapore was expelled - largely as a result of ethnic riots due to the growing threat of Chinese influences on the land.
 Singapore then became an independent nation in its own right, with Kuala Lumpur becoming the state capital of Malaysia (see below)

 These many influences really have had an impact on the cuisine in Malaysia... and here at Mama Tan we are delighted to introduce you to the many mouthwatering recipes that make it what it is today.
-So we hope you will enjoy your tour today through our website ... and we'd love to have you choose something from our wide range of cooking pastes and spices too!
+So we hope you will enjoy your tour today through our website ... and we'd love to have you choose something from our wide range of spices too!